Steven Kwan Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.8 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins' 3.34 team ERA ranks third across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.37).

-- Twins pitchers combine to give up 30 home runs (0.9 per game), the sixth-fewest in the league.
+- The Twins allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Gray (4-0) gets the starting nod for the Twins in his seventh start of the season.
-He has a .77 ERA in 35 2/3 innings pitched, with 41 strikeouts.
+- Ryan makes the start for the Twins, his seventh of the season.
+He is 5-0 with a 2.37 ERA and 43 strikeouts in 38 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander threw six innings against the Kansas City Royals, allowing one earned run while surrendering five hits.
+- In his last time out on Tuesday, the right-hander tossed six scoreless innings against the Chicago White Sox while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.